roryl/zsx/README.md

 # Quick Start

 Include the zsx.js script.
-It can be in the head or end of the body
+It can be in the head or end of the body.
+There is `zsx.css` which contains styles and animations for visual elements like `zx-loader`.

 ## Installation
 ```html